 Any angler who has researched fishing in the US West or has read any of the history books on Yellowstone National Park can confirm that the park is a top destination where you can find the perfect balance of concentrated history and natural wonder.
 It’s not every day that one gets to fish in our country’s first established National Park and enjoy a protected area where more than a hundred years of regulations have helped to ensure a pristine atmosphere.

-The overall variety of fishable watershed ranging from big to small rivers is impressive.
+The overall variety of fishable watersheds ranging from big to small rivers is impressive.
 It is almost always a wade fishing experience (there’s no boating allowed) where you spot-and-stalk fish in intimate and at times, challenging conditions.

 One of the big draws for anglers coming into Yellowstone National Park is the ability to target the Yellowstone Cutthroat trout, which are native and indigenous to the area.
 The cutthroat is a species that can thrive in a variety of different habitats and are usually eager to take a dry fly or a properly presented streamer.